Skip to contents

 • Function trajectoryDistances calculates the distance between pairs of trajectories.

-• Function trajectoryConvergence performs the Mann-Kendall trend test on the distances between trajectories (symmetric test) or the distance between points of one trajectory to the other.
+• Function trajectoryConvergence performs the Mann-Kendall trend test on (1) the distances between trajectories; (2) the distance between points of one trajectory to the other; or (3) the variance of states among trajectories.

 • Function trajectoryShifts calculates trajectory shifts (i.e. advances and delays) between trajectories assumed to follow a similar path but with different speeds or time lags.